 A small federal tax on securities transfer was in effect until the Johnson administration.
 In New York State, a small transfer tax remains on the books, but the $20 to $30 billion yearly proceeds are being remitted to the zombie banks as a result of successful Wall Street extortion.
 A Wall Street Sales Tax has been endorsed by a growing number of public figures, economists, journalists and legislators, with several bills already having been introduced into the US Congress.

-In December, 2012, 11 member states of the European Union, including Germany and France, endorsed the European Union financial transaction tax (EU FTT), which will charge 0.1% on the sale of stocks and bonds, and 0.01% on derivatives.
-Opposition to this tax has been centered in Wall Street and the city of London.
+In May, 2014, 11 member states of the European Union, including Germany and France, agreed to implement the European Union financial transaction tax (EU FTT), which is estimated to charge 0.1% on the sale of stocks and bonds, and 0.01% on derivatives.
+Opposition to this tax has been centered in Wall Street and London.

 We demand a 1% tax paid by all US sellers of stocks, corporate bonds and derivatives, all of which must be traded and reported on open exchanges.